remel-crowe/Power-Apps-Scenarios/Task2/README.md

 3. **`HasOpenCases`**
    - Encapsulates the logic for querying Dynamics 365 to determine whether the customer has any active cases.

-### Potential Improvement

-While helper methods improve code organisation, there is room to refactor them into **helper classes**.
-For instance, a dedicated `CaseValidationService` could encapsulate the entire validation process, improving testability and further adhering to the Single Responsibility Principle.

 ---

 ## Error Handling and Trace Logging